Cincinnati vs. UCF NCAA Football Odds, Plays and Insights | October 16, 2021

 UCF Stats and Trends

-- UCF is 1-4 against the spread and 3-2 overall in games when it records more than 12.2 points.
+- UCF is 1-4 against the spread and 3-2 overall when the team scores more than 12.2 points.

-- In games that UCF amasses over 294.2 yards, the team is 1-4 against the spread and 3-2 overall.
+- UCF is 1-4 against the spread and 3-2 overall when the team amasses over 294.2 yards.

-- The Knights have turned the ball over six times, nine fewer times than the Bearcats have forced turnovers (15).
+- This year the Knights have six turnovers, nine fewer than the Bearcats have takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.